Self-Portrait with Fright Wig (1986)

 About this artwork

-This Polaroid is one of several that Warhol took in preparation for a series of large-scale screen prints commissioned by Anthony D’Offay for an exhibition at his London gallery in 1986.
-In the photographs, and transferred into the prints, Warhol’s skull-like head is isolated from his body, floating against a dark background.
+This Polaroid is one of several that Warhol took in preparation for a series of large-scale screenprints commissioned by Anthony D’Offay for an exhibition at his London gallery in 1986.
+In the photographs, and subsequently transferred into the paintings, Warhol’s skull-like head is isolated from his body, floating against a dark background.
 This composition bears striking similarities to a Robert Mapplethorpe photographic portrait of Warhol from the same year.
-In both, Warhol wears his famous silver wig but in this Polaroid the hair stands on end in an almost manic fashion, his eyes fixated on the viewer in a spell-binding gaze.
+In both, Warhol wears his famous silver wig, but, in this Polaroid, the hair stands on end in an almost manic fashion, his eyes fixed on the viewer in a piercing, hypnotic gaze.
 This series of self-portraits were the last Warhol completed before his death in 1987.

 - title: Self-Portrait with Fright Wig

 - artist: Andy WarholAmerican (1928 - 1987)

 - date created: 1986

 - measurements: 9.40 x 7.20 cm (framed: 36.00 x 30.50 x 3.00 cm)